Dedy54/Odoo/README.md

 # Odoo
-This repository is about the Odoo, this is custom module for showing wizard in Odoo, and wizard will be like form, you can find it more in my blog, come to my blog dedyyuristiawan.blogso dedyyuristiawan.blogspot.com
+This repository is about the Odoo, i wanna make custom module about the Odoo, you can find a lot knowledge here, everything about or also you can find it more in my blog, come to my blog dedyyuristiawan.blogspot.com https://dedyyuristiawan.blogspot.co.id